pmrt/whatshidden/README.md

 ### Important notes

 - **recommended** — If you want more detailed logs run it with `npm run start:verbose`.
-This only works on unix systems as passing down environment variables is slightly different on Windows (see available scripts)
+This command only works on unix systems as passing down environment variables is slightly different on Windows (see available scripts)

 ### Available arguments
 You can pass arguments to the application by editing the package.json: ('starting' script).